harrystechuk/BloxSQL/README.md

+**BloxSQL Reloaded is no longer being maintained.
+You may use the source code to host your own instances if you wish!**

 Copyright 2021 Harry Madgwick

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal